-For more information on sex crimes involving the use of computers, see Child Enticement Laws in New Jersey.
+For more information on sex crimes involving the use of computers, see Child Enticement Laws.

 In New Jersey, it is also a crime for anyone to sell, distribute, rent, or exhibit to a child anything obscene, or for a person more than four years older than a child to show that child anything that is obscene for a sexual purpose.
 Almost any photograph, image, or video that is sexual in nature could be considered obscene.
 For example, a 19-year-old who sends a 13-year-old a nude photo, along with sexually suggestive remarks, could probably be convicted under this law.

 Child appears to be of age.
 It is a defense to a charge of promoting obscene material to a child that the child represented him or herself to be age 18 or older and looked to be 18 or older, and the defendant reasonably believed the child to be that old.
 (N.J.
 Stat.
 Ann. § 2C:34-3.)